djgrant/nx-simple/src/executors/package/README.md

    1. the package executor, also configured with `"distribution": "npm"`
    1. a `publish` target, configured with any executor
    1. `"willPublish": true` set at the root level
-1. Non-publishable subpackage that are dependencies of publishable packages should have a package executor configured with `"distribution": "lib"`
+1. Non-publishable sub-package that are dependencies of publishable packages should have a package executor configured with `"distribution": "lib"`

 ## Project Configuration